kvinitkarmkar/kvinitkarmkar/README.md

 - 🧠 **Project K** - An Adaptive Intelligence Delivery Network (AIDN) that personalizes learning experiences
 - ⛏️ **MinersBuddy** - Making mining engineering education accessible through intelligent platforms

 **My Philosophy:** Ship → Learn → Iterate.
-I believe in learning by building, founder-first thinking, and actually solving real problems instead of chasing trends.
+I believe in learning by building.
+I question what exists, then build what should.

 ---